hapax/hapax.github.io/assets/teaching.md

 But as with the blancmange, a numerical check of convergence is more persuasive in a classroom setting than a quagmire of technical conditions.
-And in fact, as students can confirm, the series converges rapidly to
-$\pi/6$.
-Newton used this formula to calculate $\pi$ to 15 decimal places, and students can reproduce this feat themselves!

-Is our neglect of rigour dangerous?
+On that note, is our neglect of rigour dangerous?
 The hiking analogy is helpful: rigour is something like a *safety harness* for mountain climbing.
 From the sheltered vantage of our hill, we can mention rigour and explain